argoproj/argo-workflows/docs/estimated-duration.md

 * The workflow is non-deterministic, e.g. it uses `when` to execute different paths.
 * The workflow can vary is scale, e.g. sometimes it uses `withItems` and so sometimes run  100 nodes, sometimes a 1000.
 * If the pod runtimes are unpredictable.
-* The workflow is parameterized, and different parameters affect its duration.
+* The workflow is parametrized, and different parameters affect its duration.